linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/General Principles of Asset Pricing.md

 $$
 \tilde {x} _ {1} = \left\{ \begin{array}{c c} 1, & u p \\ 0, & d o w n \end{array} \right., \qquad \tilde {x} _ {2} = \left\{ \begin{array}{c c} 2, & u p \\ 0, & d o w n \end{array} \right.
-$$ where the first security has a price of  $1 and the second of$ 2.
+$$ where the first security has a price of  \$1 and the second of\$ 2.
 Clearly the prices are consistent with the LOP.
 In this case, a state price of (1, 0)'

 can price all portfolios of the two securities: